cs3org/OCM-API/IETF-RFC.md

     accessible in the web app by appending their relative path to the URI.
   - REQUIRED targets (array of strings) - How the recipient SHOULD present the URI to the user.
-MUST NOT be empty.
+The `targets` array MUST NOT be empty.
 A subset of:
     - `blank` signals the recipient to open the URI in a new window or tab.
     - `redirect` signals the recipient to navigate the browser to the URI, replacing the current page.
-    - `iframe` signals the recipient to embed the URI in an iframe within its own UI.
-CORS headers MUST be properly set.
+    - `iframe` signals the recipient to embed the URI in an iframe within its own UI, when the Sending Server allows framing by this receiver.
     A Sending Server MUST NOT offer a target that the recipient did not advertise in its `webapp-receive` discovery property.
   - REQUIRED permissions (array of strings) -